kelvin-code9/CodeBadgerTech/Foundations/0x02-Html/0x03-Attributes/README.md

 In this lesson we are going to learn some HTML Attributes with examples.

-### we have a lot if attributes but we will be picking them bit by bit
+### we have a lot of attributes but we will be picking them bit by bit

 * Attribute lang:
 ```